ordercloud-api/ordercloud-dotnet-sdk/README.md

 2. What makes it different from `User` is how it gets serialized to JSON when the the API call is made.
 Instead of serializing _all_ properties, it only serializes those that are _explicitly set_.
 (In this example, `{"Active":true}` is all that's sent in the request body.)
 This behavior is important to understand - once you set a property, you cannot "remove" it, even by setting it to `null`.

 ## FAQ

-#### How do I authenticate?
-Although `OrderClouldClient` does provide an `AuthenticateAsync` method, you normally don't need to call it explicitly.
-As long as you've [configured](#example) `OrderClouldClient` with the correct credentials, authorization will be done implicitly upon your first API call, and the access token will be cached, reused, and refreshed as needed.

 #### Do I have to use `async`/`await` when calling endpoints?
 Yes.
 (Isn't it refreshing when the answer isn't always "it depends"?)
 The SDK uses [Flurl.Http](https://github.com/tmenier/Flurl), which uses `HttpClient`, which does not support synchronous calls (and for good reason).
 Do _not_ use `.Result` or `.Wait()` on calls made with this SDK, ever.
 These will block threads and potentially cause deadlocks.
 In short, [don't block on async code](https://blog.stephencleary.com/2012/07/dont-block-on-async-code.html).
 Use `await`.